aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-image-manipulation/add-tiled-image/_index.md

 Add the Aspose.Page JAR files to your project’s classpath and verify the import statements compile without errors.

 ### Step 2: Create XPS Document
-Instantiate a new `XpsDocument` object.
-This is the core container that will hold all pages, paths, and resources.
+`XpsDocument` is the core container that holds pages, paths, and resources.
+Instantiate it with the desired page size, then you can start adding graphical elements.

 ```java
 // The path to the documents directory.